I Swear Parents Guide (2025) – Is This Tourette Syndrome Drama Suitable for Teens?

 FAQs

-Q: What is the age rating for I Swear (2025)?
+Q: What is the age rating for I Swear (2026)?

 Q: Is I Swear appropriate for kids?

-Q: Does the movie contain strong language?
+Q: Does the movie contain violent scenes?

 Leave a Comment